revolution/laravel-amazon-bedrock

 )->prompt('Solve this math problem.');

-Streaming, tool use, and structured output work with Converse API models that support these features.
+Streaming, tool use, structured output, and file attachments work with models that support those features.
 See the Bedrock supported models table for feature availability per model.

 Provider Options